ElektraInitiative/PermaplanT/doc/decisions/frontend_keyhandling.md

 ## Solution

-Following questions have been tackled during conception:
+The following questions have been addressed during the conception:

 - **How do we configure keybindings?**

-  There should be a single source of truth and it should be easy to understand for developers
+- There should be a single source of truth
+- it should be easy to understand for developers.

 - **Where do we add key listeners?**

-  While it's easy to add key listeners to focused components like form inputs, it becomes more challenging when dealing with a component like the Konva map.
+- While it's easy to add key listeners to focused components like form inputs, it becomes more challenging when dealing with a component like the Konva map.
-  This is because we cannot directly bind keys to the map layer.
+- This is because we cannot directly bind keys to the map layer.

 #### Interesting npm package